 What's New in Emergency Medical Services

-Upon completion of the in-class (didactic) studies, students are required to complete a minimum of 230 hours in a Clinical environment and 200 hours of Field training.
-Once successful completion of all three training components, the student will then be eligible to sit for the National Registry Paramedic Exam.
+Upon completion of the in-class (didactic) studies, students are required to complete a minimum of 230 hours in a Clinical environment and 300 hours of Field training.
+Upon successful completion of all training components, the student will then be eligible to sit for the National Registry Paramedic Exam.

 - BIOS 1100 – Basic Anatomy & Physiology (or equivalent) OR